CUB-Geomicrobiology/assignment-team-blog/entry4.md

 ## Conclusion

 > For the last entry, consider also how the different conditions have developed overall.
+For example:
-Did they behave as you expected?
-Did they turn out differently?
-How would you expect them to develop from here on out?
+ - Did they behave as you expected?
+ - Did they turn out differently?
+ - How would you expect them to develop from here on out?
+ - How do your Winogradsky columns compare to the other teams'?